 - If you’re paying a high annual fee and you’re not getting enough benefits from the card to offset that, it could be a smart move to close it.

 If you decide to close the card, you can offset any impact it might have on your credit by paying off the balances on the other cards you hold.

-Now that you know you’ll lose points for carrying debt on a closed card, make a plan to pay it off.
-This is especially important to do before you look to add new credit to your file.
+Paying off a closed card’s balance is especially important to do before you look to add new credit to your file.
 Applying for credit and generating a hard inquiry will ding your score temporarily.
 You don’t want to add insult to injury by applying too soon and being denied because a closed negative account is still dragging down your score.

 The editorial content on this page is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 It has not been provided or commissioned by the credit card issuers.
 However, we may receive compensation when you click on links to products from our partners.